SAP/abap-to-json/docs/basic.md

 * Generic deserialization of JSON objects into reference data types:
   * as simple data types (integer, boolean, or string into generic data reference (REF TO DATA) -> ABAP type is selected based on JSON type.
   * as dynamically generated complex object (structures, tables, mixed) for initial REF TO DATA fields
-  * as typed references for prefilled REF TO DATA fields (you assign a reference to typed empty data object to REF TO DATA field in execution time)
+  * as typed references for prefilled REF TO DATA fields (you assign a reference to a typed empty data object to REF TO DATA field in execution time)
-* Deserialization of unknown JSON structures possible using method GENERATE into on the fly created data types
+* Deserialization of unknown JSON structures possible using method GENERATE into on-the-fly created data types
 * On **JSON** to **ABAP** transformation following rules are used:
   * objects parsed into corresponding ABAP structures, classes (only classes with constructors with no obligatory parameters are supported), or internal hash/sorted tables
   * arrays converted to internal tables (complex tables are also supported).